 All things considered, discerning food loving travelers deserve to know where to eat in Florence.
 And should be directed to where to drink, too.

 If you are a first time reader of my blog, head over to the “about page.”
 If you are a regular, thank you for trusting me with such a responsibility!
-I hate when I waste a meal on bad or mediocre food.
+I cry (inside and out) when I waste calories on bad or mediocre food.
 I loose sleep over it.
 I shake my fists at the dining gods and curse them to the ends of cheese rinds for allowing me to experience such travesty.
-I curl up in the fetal position and weep.
-Okay, maybe that part was a bit dramatic (and over the top quirky)- but you get me right?!
+I curl up and weep.
+Okay, maybe that part was a bit dramatic- but you get me right?!

 While I will not accept and never agree to a free meal in exchange for a write up or a recommendation, if I have attended an opening, event or was comp’ed a meal for any reason- I’ll still only recommend it if I sincerely thought it was good and I would return to.